 Note: we got totally stumped by trying to find a website that explains biologic taxonomy in a student-friendly way (#15 – EX Optional).
 We’d love suggestions!

-We’re beginning the (lengthy) process of updating and completing our Badge Helps pages (just in time for the new ones that will be released at the 2015 Convention!)
+We’re beginning the (lengthy) process of updating and completing our Badge Helps boards on Pinterest.

 First up — the most requested and searched for — is Dawn of Our Country.
 We would love your contributions!

 What have been your favorite crafts?
 Best books?
 Most fun field trips?
 Can’t miss websites?

 Do you homeschool your children, or are you considering it?
 American Heritage Girls can be a useful supplement to your program.
 In addition to regular Troop activities, a good portion of the badgework can be done at home, forming a ready-made Unit studies program for you.
 Try out these articles to see how easy it can be:

 Our Badge Helps section of this blog and our Pinterest boards are designed to help you accomplish AHG projects in a Troop or at home.
 Remember also that a number of the Outings we suggest on this blog could be used for school-time field trips.

 Recently we’ve had several inquiries about where to put activity patches — especially Operation Christmas Child — on the uniform vest or sash.

 The Girl Handbook simply states “Activity patches should be placed on the back of the sash or vest.
 Examples of activity patches include events, AHG Pen Pal Program, HUGS patch and rockers.”